-There are several types of breast reduction techniques.
-The type that is appropriate for your situation depends on the amount of reduction desired, the composition of breast tissue, and your personal preferences regarding the placement of incisions.
-The most common breast reduction techniques include:
+There are different types of incision methods used for breast reduction procedures.
+The type that is appropriate for your situation will depend on the amount of reduction desired, the composition of breast tissue, and your personal preferences regarding the placement of incisions.
+The most common methods include:

 Breast reduction surgery typically takes one to two hours per breast depending on the extent of the procedure.
 It is performed in a hospital or state accredited surgery center on an outpatient basis.
 Patients are given general anesthesia during the procedure.
 The following provides a basic overview of how breast reductions are performed.

 - The surgeon makes an incision around the areola and straight down to and along the natural breast crease.
 This incision outlines the area from which breast skin, fat, and breast tissue will be removed.
 If the breasts are very large, the nipples and areola may need to be removed and repositioned.

 - The surrounding skin is brought down and together to reshape the breast.